EntrustCorporation/cps/entrust.md

 As a condition of having any Certificate issued to or for Subscriber, each Subscriber (in this section, "Subscriber" includes "Applicant" when referring to any time prior to issuance of the Certificate) makes, on its own behalf and if applicable on behalf of its principal or agent under a subcontractor or hosting service relationship, the representations, commitments, affirmations and warranties set out in each applicable Subscriber Agreement for the benefit of Certificate Beneficiaries, Entrust and any of Entrust’s Affiliates that will issue Certificates to or for Subscriber.
 Without limiting the generality of the foregoing:

-9.6.3.1	For OV TLS Certificates and EV TLS Certificates, Subscriber makes the representations and warranties set out in the TLS Certificate Subscriber Agreement posted in the Repository, which shall be in accordance with the requirements in s.9.6.3 of the Baseline Requirements.
+9.6.3.1	For TLS Certificates, Subscriber makes the representations and warranties set out in the TLS Certificate Subscriber Agreement posted in the Repository, which shall be in accordance with the requirements in s.9.6.3 of the Baseline Requirements.

 9.6.3.2	For Code Signing Certificates and EV Code Signing Certificates, Subscriber makes the representations and warranties set out in the Digital Certificates for Code Signing Subscriber Agreement posted in the Repository, which shall be in accordance with the requirements in s.9.6.3 of the Code Signing Baseline Requirements.